mil06/gcp-mdp-demo/README.md

 ![GCP Service Account Create SS](documents/gcp%20ss/GCP%20Service%20Account%20Create%20SS.png)

-12. Now we're ready to run our python web service.
+19. Now we're ready to run our python web service.
 We can run the command `python publisher.py`

 ![GCP Local Python Run SS](documents/gcp%20ss/GCP%20Local%20Run%20Py%20SS.png)

+20. We can see above our python web service has been successfully started.
+Now we can publish a message using Postman.
+For those who are new to Postman, Postman is a Rest client that helps make GET and POST calls.
+We can use this to make a POST call through our publisher web service.

 ![GCP Local Postman Publish SS](documents/gcp%20ss/GCP%20Postman%20Publish%20SS.png)